 If you share the pregnancy loss with friends and family, it might feel like they just don’t get it.
 Or they might seem awkward around you now.
 Despite their best efforts, and yours, it may seem harder to relate to them or talk to them about what’s really going on with you.

 In some cases, friends and family may make inappropriate comments.
 They may diminish your grief by trying to point out a silver lining like, “At least you can get pregnant.”
 Or they may completely dismiss your pain with comments like, “Don’t worry, it happens a lot.”

 Isolation & Loneliness

-Within a couple, many women report feeling lonely despite being with their partner.
+Many women in a relationship after miscarriage report feeling lonely despite being with their partner.
 Different grieving styles or different perceptions of the same experience can leave couples trying to connect but continually missing the mark.